Intermediate Ice Climbing Course in the Canadian Rockies

 Is it for you?

-The Top Rope Management course is suitable for ice climbers, rock climbers or mountaineers who are comfortable with top rope belaying and have used crampons before.
+The Level 2 Ice Climbing course is suitable for ice climbers, rock climbers or mountaineers who are comfortable with top rope belaying and have used crampons before.
 Ice climbing can be a strenuous activity but our instruction will emphasize the development of the technique to reduce the need for brute strength.
 The ice climbing routes will be tailored towards your ability and strength as much as possible and the venues will be chosen to provide the best learning opportunities.
 A high level of fitness will contribute to enjoyment and achievement as will being up to date with your gear, basic knots, and top rope belaying.